ucsf-wynton/wynton-website-hpc/docs/slurm/queues.md

 ## Usage

 There is often _no need_ to explicitly specify what queue your job should be submitted to.
-Instead, it is sufficient to [specify the resources] that your jobs need, e.g. the maximum processing time (e.g. `--time=00:10:00` for ten minutes), the maximum memory usage (e.g. `--mem_per_cpu=1G` for 1 GiB of RAM), and the number of cores (e.g. `-ntasks=2` for two cores).
+Instead, it is sufficient to [specify the resources] that your jobs need, e.g. the maximum processing time (e.g. `--time=00:10:00` for ten minutes), the maximum memory usage (e.g. `--mem_per_cpu=1G` for 1 GiB of RAM), and the number of cores (e.g. `--ntasks=2` for two cores).
 When the scheduler knows about your job's resource need, it will allocate your job to a compute node that better fits your needs and your job is likely to finish sooner.

 Only in rare cases there should be a need to specify through what queue your job should run.
-To do this, you can use the `--partition <name>` option of `sbatch`, e.g. `sbatch --partition=long.q my_script`.
+To do this, you can use the `--partition=<name>` option of `sbatch`, e.g. `sbatch --partition=long.q my_script`.